darwinrecreant/sansar-scripting-guide/docs/vscode.md

 3. Close and reopen vscode

 ## Every New Project
 1. Create a folder in your workspace, and create your C# files in that.
-If you need to include scripts from other projects, just add a .json file with paths pointing your files, which can be uploaded to Sansar for multi file scripts.
+If you need to include scripts from other projects, just add a .json file with paths pointing to your files, which can be uploaded to Sansar for multi file scripts.